Rabobank analyzes global beef trade 13833Rabobank analyzes global beef trade

 “Over the past few years, China has become a major player in the global beef trade,” Rabobank analyst Matt Costello said.
 “While per capita consumption for beef is low compared to more traditional beef markets, projections suggest Greater China will become the world's largest beef importer in the coming few years.”

 Against this backdrop, the U.S. beef industry faces an increasingly competitive global beef market.
 While the U.S. is expected to remain the global standard for quality and supply stability, the domestic industry has the opportunity to determine future investment through a robust discussion about competitive strategy.

-The report — "AgFocus: Global Beef Production Becoming More Competitive & More Complex — How Should the U.S. Industry Respond?" — outlines three of Rabobank's suggestions for keeping U.S. products competitive.
+The report — “AgFocus: Global Beef Production Becoming More Competitive & More Complex — How Should the U.S. Industry Respond?” — outlines three suggestions from Rabobank to keep U.S. products competitive.

 You May Also Like

 Iowa turkey flocks confirmed with HPAIOct 23, 2023

 Current Conditions for